jimasp/behave-vsc/README.md

 - [behave](https://behave.readthedocs.io)
 - [python](https://www.python.org/)

-### Required project directory structure
+### Required project folder structure

 - A single `features` folder (lowercase by default), which contains a `steps` folder.
 You don't have to call it "features" - read on, but behave requires you have a folder called "steps".
-(Multiple features folders are allowed in a multi-root workspace, but only one per project.)
+(Multiple features folders are allowed in a multi-root workspace, but only one per project folder.)
 - A *behave-conformant* directory structure, for example:

 ```text